Going Home (comics)

 Going Home is the ninth novel in Canadian cartoonist Dave Sim's Cerebus comic book series.
 It is made up of issues #232–265 of Cerebus.
 It was collected as the 13th and 14th "phonebook" volumes, as Going Home (#232–250, March 2000) and Form & Void (#251–265, May 2001).

 Cerebus has reunited with Jaka, and has agreed to travel with her to Sand Hills Creek, where he grew up.
 Along the way, they take a ride on a riverboat and meet F. Stop Kennedy, a caricature of F. Scott Fitzgerald; and later they meet Hamilton Earnestway (Ernest Hemingway) and his wife Mary.

 Background

 Cerebus has spent two novels confined to a tavern.
 At the end of the previous book, Cerebus meets his creator (Sim), who leaves him a packageJaka's doll, Missy.
 Jaka then appears, and the two are reunited and fall in love.
 Jaka's tries to convince Cerebus to go to Cerebus' childhood home, Sand Hills Creek, with her.
 He has to make a decision between his male friends in the tavern or Jaka.
 He eventually gives in to Jaka, and the two set off.

 Synopsis

-Going Home was divided into three sections.
-"Sudden Moves" and "Fall and the River" were collected in the Going Home "phonebook" collection, and "Form & Void" was collected as Form & Void.
+Going Home was divided into three sections: "Sudden Moves", "Fall and the River", and "Form & Void".
+The first two were collected in the Going Home "phonebook" collection, while the third was collected separately as Form & Void.